OctopusDeploy/blog/blog/2019-10/bootstrap-linux-dev-environment/bootstrap-linux-dev-environment.md

 I mentioned [Datagrip](https://www.jetbrains.com/datagrip/) and it is an awesome tool for working with a wide variety of databases, but I'm lucky in that Octopus pays the license for me.

-An alternative from Microsoft for working with MS SQL is the `Azure Data Studio`, and you can [find that here](https://docs.microsoft.com/en-us/sql/azure-data-studio/download?view=sql-server-ver15#get-azure-data-studio-for-linux).
+A free alternative from Microsoft for working with MS SQL is the `Azure Data Studio`, and you can [find that here](https://docs.microsoft.com/en-us/sql/azure-data-studio/download?view=sql-server-ver15#get-azure-data-studio-for-linux).
 It provides a nice and simple experience for those not wanting to outlay money on heavier tools.

 ![Azure data studio](azure-data-std.png)

 # Vagrant boxes for isolated environments

 Containers are great, but they [aren't quite as isolated](https://docs.microsoft.com/en-us/virtualization/windowscontainers/about/containers-vs-vm) as a virtual machine.
-For example, when I'm dealing with some un-trusted binaries during a security exercise I'll use a machine separate from my main development environment.
-I like to use [vagrant](https://www.vagrantup.com/) so that I manage temporary VM lifetimes, almost as easily as you can with docker.
+For example, when I'm dealing with some un-trusted binaries during triage I'll use a machine separate from my main development environment.
+I like to use [vagrant](https://www.vagrantup.com/) to manage temporary VM lifetimes, it is almost as easy as using docker!

 Here is a boilerplate lightweight arch linux environment.
-Its got the bare basics, ready for tweaking and then destroying later.
+Its got the bare basics, ready for tweaking, using, and then destroying later.

-* i3 window manager (_really_ basic)
+* i3 - a _really_ basic window manager
+* sakura - a lightweight terminal emulator
 * firefox
-* sakura - lightweight terminal emulator
 * git
 * dotnet sdk
-* dotnet runtime
 * vim (swap this out for `code` if thats getting _too_ basic!)

 Just adjust the provisioning block to your liking and run `vagrant up` to build it.